rubyforgood/inkind-volunteer/README.md

 1. Run `yarn test` This will launch the test runner in an interactive watch mode.

+### Login

+To log in as a volunteer:

+Email: volunteer@cep.dev
+Password: password

 # Working with GraphQL

 When you make a change that grabs additional fields from a GraphQL query, OR makes a new request to a mutation, you need to regenerate the GraphQL schema in this repository.